theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 {: .box-note }
 **Note:** The BOARD Connector Server can be started as a console program for test purposes.

-For more details on starting BOARD Connector Server as a console program see section [Troubleshooting](./troubleshooting) and the knowledge base article [How to use target principal field](https://kb.theobald-software.com/xtract-universal/target-principal-TPN) (Xtract Universal example).
+For more details on starting BOARD Connector Server as a console program see <!---section [Troubleshooting](./troubleshooting) and ---> the knowledge base article [How to use target principal field](https://kb.theobald-software.com/xtract-universal/target-principal-TPN) (Xtract Universal example).

 ### Backup

 Before installing a new product version or updating the current version, make sure to create a backup.
-Backup allows you to easily switch back to the previous version of BOARD Connector, if needed.
-See also section [Update Installation](./update#how-do-i-create-a-backup).
+Backup allows you to easily switch back to the previous version of BOARD Connector, if needed. <!----See also section [Update Installation](./update#how-do-i-create-a-backup)--->.

 {: .box-warning}